 How Exercise Benefits the Brain

 In addition to improving your mood, regular exercise benefits your brain function in many short-term ways.
-It can boost your energy, focus, blood flow, quality of sleep and reduce inflammation.
-It can help your body eliminate stress hormones and better manage anxiety.
-All of these activities can perpetuate cognitive decline when they become chronic issues; due to a lack of healthy habit management from little exercise and or limited medication and supplementation.
+It can boost your energy, focus, blood flow, quality of sleep, and reduce discomfort.
+It can help your body eliminate stress hormones and better manage a balanced state of mind.
+All of these activities can perpetuate a decline in brain health when they become chronic issues; due to a lack of healthy habit management from little exercise and or limited medication and supplementation.

 In some cases, exercise can even increase the size of the hippocampus, which can mean better memory, learning, and emotion regulation.
 The hippocampus naturally shrinks as we age, but consistent activity can help slow this brain tissue loss.